naobservatory/mgs-pipeline/README.md

 ### Metadata

-Metadata goes in this repo under `studies/[accession]/metadata/`.
+Metadata goes in this repo under `bioprojects/[accession]/metadata/`.
 This includes both the metadata file and the scripts that prepare it.

-Each study has a `studies/[accession]/metadata/metadata.tsv` where the first column is the sample ID and the remaining columns are study-specific.
+Each bioproject has a `bioprojects/[accession]/metadata/metadata.tsv` where the first column is the sample ID and the remaining columns are bioproject-specific.
 For data we downloaded from the SRA the sample ID is the SRA accession.
 For example, "SRR14530767" for the 2020-08-11 HTP sample in the Rothman 2021 data.